Radiologic technologists and other medical imaging allies must complete continuing Education for continued ARRT® certification.

 What is a Category A or A+ Credit?

-Per ARRT®: Radiology Assistants must take A+ continuing education credits.
-If you are not a radiology assistant, for example a radiologic technologist, mammographer, etc., you can take A or A+ credit courses .
-ARRT’s continuing education document.
+Radiology Assistants must take A+ continuing education credits according to ARRT® .
+If you are a radiologic technologist, mammographer, etc., you can take A or A+ credit courses as noted in ARRT’s continuing education document.

 How Are Credits Submitted?

-Upon successful completion of your course (75% or better), you’ll receive a certificate of completion from the sponsor that validates your credit.
+When you succssfully complete your continuind education course, achieving 75% or better, you’ll receive a certificate of completion from the sponsor.
+That certificate validates your credit.
 It’s important to hold on to this certificate because you must submit information from it to the ARRT® for renewal of your license.
+If you are randomly audited, you will have to provide a copy of the certificate to ARRT® and/or your state.

 Are You Up-to-Date With Your CE credits for Radiologic Technology?

 Two years go by fast.
-Provide reminders for yourself.
-Get your 24 hours CE courses done the month before your birth month.
+Set up reminders for yourself.
+Get your 24 hours of X-ray CE courses done by the end of the month before your birth month.

 Are you looking for ways to get your credits and save money?
 Get in touch to learn how we help radiologic technologists across the U.S. complete their continuing education credits on time and on budget.